-The members of our corporate governance and nominating committee are Dr. Flaherty, Mr. Mitchell, Dr. Smaldone Alsup and Dr. Rome.
-Dr. Flaherty is the chair of our corporate governance and nominating committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our corporate governance and nominating committee will be Dr. Flaherty, Mr. Mitchell, Dr. Smaldone Alsup and Dr. Rome.
+Dr. Flaherty will be the chair of our corporate governance and nominating committee.
 Our corporate governance and nominating committee will oversee and assist our board of directors in reviewing and recommending nominees for election as directors.
 Specifically, the corporate governance and nominating committee will:

-- identify, evaluate and make recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - review developments in corporate governance practices;
+identify, evaluate and make recommendations to our board of directors regarding nominees for election to our board of directors and its committees;

-- evaluate the adequacy of our corporate governance practices and reporting; and - evaluate the performance of our board of directors and of individual directors.
+- consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; and - evaluate the performance of our board of directors and of individual directors.

-Our corporate governance and nominating committee operates under a written charter, which satisfies the applicable rules of the SEC and the listing standards of Nasdag.
+Our corporate governance and nominating committee will operate under a written charter, to be effective upon the effectiveness of the registration statement of which this prospectus forms a part, which will satisfy the applicable rules of the SEC and the listing standards of Nasdag.